 Internet traffic can become congested, affecting performance..
 Whether it’s a broadband internet connection or WiFi, prioritizing certain types of content helps maintain smooth streaming.

-IPTV networks combine the internet protocol with other protocols to prioritize streaming media over other traffic.
+IPTV networks combine the Internet Protocol with other protocols to prioritize streaming media over other traffic.
 These protocols include the Differentiated Services (DS) and Resource Reservation Protocol (RSVP).

 This strategy ensures high-quality and lag-free streaming.